RealMelkor/Vgmi/README.md

 ## Commands

+* :q		- Close the current tab
-* :q		- Exit the program
+* :qa		- Close all tabs, exit the program
 * :o		- Open an url
 * :s [search]	- Search the Geminispace using geminispace.info
 * :nt [url]	- Open a new tab, the url is optional